mlflow/mlflow/docs/source/model-registry.rst

     An MLflow Model is created from an experiment or run that is logged with one of the model flavor’s ``mlflow.<model_flavor>.log_model()`` methods.
 Once logged, this model can then be registered with the Model Registry.

 Registered Model
     An MLflow Model can be registered with the Model Registry.
 A registered model has a unique name, contains versions, associated transitional stages, model lineage, and other metadata.

 Model Version
     Each registered model can have one or many versions.
 When a new model is added to the Model Registry, it is added as version 1.
 Each new model registered to the same model name increments the version number.

+.. _using-registered-model-aliases:

+Model Alias
+    Model aliases allow you to assign a mutable, named reference to a particular version of a registered model.
+By assigning an alias to a specific model version, you can use the alias to refer that model version via a model URI or the model registry API.
+For example, you can create an alias named ``champion`` that points to version 1 of a model named ``MyModel``.
+You can then refer to version 1 of ``MyModel`` by using the URI ``models:/MyModel@champion``.

+    Aliases are especially useful for deploying models.
+For example, you could assign a ``champion`` alias to the model version intended for production traffic and target this alias in production workloads.
+You can then update the model serving production traffic by reassigning the ``champion`` alias to a different model version.

+Tags
+    Tags are key-value pairs that you associate with registered models and model versions, allowing you to label and categorize them by function or status.
+For example, you could apply a tag with key ``"task"`` and value ``"question-answering"`` (displayed in the UI as ``task:question-answering``) to registered models intended for question answering tasks.
+At the model version level, you could tag versions undergoing pre-deployment validation with ``validation_status:pending`` and those cleared for deployment with ``validation_status:approved``.

+Annotations and Descriptions
+    You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.

 Model Stage
     Each distinct model version can be assigned one stage at any given time.
 MLflow provides predefined stages for common use-cases such as *Staging*, *Production* or *Archived*.
 You can transition a model version from one stage to another stage.

-Annotations and Descriptions
-    You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.

-Model Alias
-    You can create an alias for a registered model that points to a specific model version.
-You can then use an alias to refer to a specific model version via a model URI or the model registry API.
-For example, you can create an alias named ``Champion`` that points to version 1 of a model named ``MyModel``.
-You can then refer to version 1 of ``MyModel`` by using the URI ``models:/MyModel@Champion``.

 Model Registry Workflows
 ========================